RCairncross/hello-world/README.md

 # hello-world
 a quick test of github

-I am Rich, and I made this readme file
+I am Rich, and I edited this readme file

-# is this a header
+# 2nd Header
-I think it is a header
+I think it is easy to make a header

+## sub-header?
+try this out